Thursday, 30 May 2019

 The crumbs were alive, they moved, they wriggled!
 Maggots, white squirming maggots!

-Another fell onto the surface as I leant over examining them.
-It arrived from above: I looked up and backed away: more were dangling from the interstice between the light fitting and the ceiling itself, about to fall.
-I stood further back, revolted.
+Another fell onto the surface as I leant over to examine them, arriving from above: I looked up and backed away: more maggots were dangling from the interstice between the light fitting and the ceiling, about to fall.
+I stood further back, disgusted.
 I didn't want a maggot to fall on me.

 P normally sleeps till late but I went to wake him.